frederic-perez/AmE-dictionary/data/idioms.md

 __killer__ _adj_ _It is known for its killer grilled cheese sammies._
 __killing field__
 __kindred spirit__ :nine::m: [:sound: kindred spirit] (kindred spirits) An individual with the same beliefs, attitudes or feelings as oneself. _Dean and I are kindred spirits when it comes to spending money-we’re both tight._ _Syn_ kindred soul _A kindred spirit._ :es: almas gemelas
-__king of the hill__ :three: The most powerful, successful, or authoritative person in a group or organization _After years of slowly moving up the ranks, Joe finally became king of the hill in his office._
+__king of the hill__ :four: The most powerful, successful, or authoritative person in a group or organization _After years of slowly moving up the ranks, Joe finally became king of the hill in his office._
 __king of the jungle__ The lion, especially in cultural or artistic depictions.
 (Usually a misnomer, as lions typically inhabit deserts or dry forests, as opposed to jungles.)
 __kiss of death__ An action, event, or association that causes inevitable ruin or failure.
 An allusion to Judas Iscariot’s betrayal of Jesus Christ, during which Judas kissed Jesus as a way of identifying him to those who would put him to death. _The company’s connection to the disgraced media mogul will likely prove to be its kiss of death._
 __kiss up__ _slang_ :dart: To habitually offer flattery in the hope of gaining favor; to behave sycophantically. _Stop kissing up just to try to get an A. Just study like everyone else._ _Kiss up tp the bosses._